darold/pgbadger/README.md

         sudo yum install perl-JSON-XS

 Compressed log file format is autodetected from the file extension.
-If pgBadger find a gz extension it will use the zcat utility, with a bz2 extension it will use bzcat and if the file extension is zip or xz then the unzip or xz utilities will be used.
+If pgBadger find a gz extension it will use the zcat utility, with a bz2 extension it will use bzcat, with lz4 it will use lz4cat, with zst it will use zstdcat and if the file extension is zip or xz then the unzip or xz utilities will be used.

 If those utilities are not found in the PATH environment variable then use the --zcat command line option to change this path.
 For example: